Ingvar Berg: Career

 Berg was commissioned as an officer in Svea Artillery Regiment in 1926 with the rank of Fänrik.
 He attended the higher course at the Artillery and Engineering College from 1930 to 1932 and conducted special studies at the Royal Institute of Technology from 1933 to 1934.
 Berg then transferred to the newly created Swedish Air Force where he became in lieutenant in 1936.
 He was promoted to captain in 1937 and served as a teacher at the Artillery and Engineering College from 1938 to 1940.
 Promoted to major in 1942, Berg then served as a teacher at the Royal Swedish Air Force Staff College from 1943 to 1944 and as commanding officer of the Swedish Air Force Squadron Leader School (Flygvapnets bomb- och skjutskola).
 He was promoted to lieutenant colonel in 1944.

 In 1945, Berg was appointed commanding officer of Skaraborg Wing from 1945 to 1950.
-He was promoted to colonel in 1947 and served as commanding officer of Västmanland Wing from 1950 to 1954 and of the Fourth Air Group (Fjärde flygeskadern, E 4) from 1954 to 1957.
-In 1957, Berg was appointed commanding officer of the Second Air Group (Andra flygeskadern, E 2) and the year after he was promoted to major general.
+He was promoted to colonel in 1947 and served as commanding officer of Västmanland Wing from 1950 to 1954 and of the 4th Air Command (Fjärde flygeskadern, E 4) from 1954 to 1957.
+In 1957, Berg was appointed commanding officer of the 2nd Air Command and the year after he was promoted to major general.
 He left the position in 1966 and then from 1966 to 1967, Berg headed the Swedish contingent at the Neutral Nations Supervisory Commission (NNSC) in Korea.
 Berg retired from the military in 1967 and then headed the Flygvapnets personaldelegation ("Swedish Air Force Personnel Delegation") from 1967 to 1974.